 That humble beginning has led to the development and implementation of several programs all centered on Patient Navigation and Mobile Integrated Healthcare:

 9-1-1 Nurse Triage - Low acuity 9-1-1 callers are referred to a specially trained RN in our Call Center who helps the patient find appropriate resources for their medical issue.
+Since June 2012, 2,663 low-acuity 9-1-1 callers have been referred to this program, and 40% of these patients have had a response other than an ambulance to the emergency department.
+This reduction has saved $1,201,000 in healthcare expenditures for ambulance transport and emergency department expenditures ($1,127 per enrolled patient).

 Hospice Revocation Avoidance - Patients/families at risk for revoking hospice status by calling 9-1-1 for an urgent trip to the ED are identified by the Hospice agency.
 MedStar and the Hospice agency coordinate efforts to reduce the possibility of the patient/family revoking hospice status.
+Through February 2015, 176 patients who the hospice agency felt would disenroll from hospice were enrolled in the program.
+Only 20 (11.4%) had a disenrollment.

 The goal of the Mobile Healthcare Program is to meet the Institute for Healthcare Improvement's Triple Aim:

-- Improve the Patient's Experience
+- Improve the health of the population

 - Reduce Costs